Marketplace (radio program): Podcasts

-Marketplace currently produces the following podcasts: Make Me Smart, hosted by Kimberly Adams and Kai Ryssdal, The Uncertain Hour, hosted by Krissy Clark, This Is Uncomfortable, hosted by Reema Khrais Million Bazillion, hosted by Bridget Bodnar and Ryan Perez, and How We Survive.
+Marketplace currently produces the following podcasts: Make Me Smart, hosted by Kimberly Adams and Kai Ryssdal; The Uncertain Hour, hosted by Krissy Clark; This Is Uncomfortable, hosted by Reema Khrais; Million Bazillion, hosted by Bridget Bodnar and Ryan Perez; and How We Survive.

+Discontinued programs

+The Marketplace brand also took over the money advice program Sound Money, which was renamed Marketplace Money in 2005, with content oriented toward a personal finance theme.
+The three shows share reporters and editorial staff.
+Marketplace Money was replaced with Marketplace Weekend in June 2014.
+Marketplace Weekend was cancelled in 2018.
+The Marketplace Minute Morning Brief was cancelled on June 30, 2023.
+The remaining Marketplace Minute programs (Marketplace Minute Midday and Marketplace Minute Closing Bell) were cancelled on July 12, 2024.

 Awards

 Marketplace has been the recipient of multiple awards, including: